 You're likely to start by seeing your family doctor or a general practitioner.
 However, in some cases when you call to set up an appointment, you may be referred immediately to an allergist, a doctor who specializes in allergies.

 To be sure you get the information you need, it's good to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Here's some information to help you get ready for your appointment, and know what to expect from your doctor.

 What you can do